PORTAL USER GUIDE

 - => is greater than or equal to

 - Operand 2: This represents the ‘right-hand side’ of the equation.
-In this instance, we will use the Dwellings (e).
+Select Dwellings (e).

 - New Column Name: This will be the new column in the output table.
 It is important that you only include letters, numbers and underscores (no spaces or other characters!) in this column.
 Also, it can only start with a letter – no number at the start!
-We use PropOccupied.
+Enter PropOccupied.

 Once the tool has run, a pop-up box will appear asking you to display your results (shown below).
 Click Display to open the output table.
 You will see that there has been an entirely new table created (also shown below), which now has an additional column at the end (PropOccupied) which represents the mathematical outcome of dividing one of your original columns by another.